cogentcore/core/bench/bench.md

 `Control+Alt+F` is full render, and `Control+Alt+G` is Re Render

+**VERY IMPORTANT** must run benchmarks from a go build and NOT from dlv debug session.

 ## 2018 - 04 - 22

 After converting everything to float32, but before optimizing Styling, measure